Adaptive Robust Kernels for Non-Linear Least Squares Problems: Introduction

 However, the proper choice of the best kernel for a given problem is not straightforward.
 As the robust kernels define the distribution from which the outliers are generated, their choice is problem-specific.
 In practice, the choice of the kernel is often done in a trial and error manner, as in most situations there is no prior knowledge of the outlier process.
 For some approaches such as bundle adjustment, today's implementations even vary the kernel between iterations or pair them with outlier rejection heuristics.
 Moreover, for several robotics applications such as SLAM, the outlier distribution itself changes continuously depending on the structure of the environment, dynamic objects in the scene and other environmental factors like lighting.
 This often means that a fixed robust kernel chosen a-priori cannot deal effectively with all situations.

 In this paper, we aim at circumventing the trial and error process for choosing a kernel and at exploring the automatic adaptation of kernels to the outliers online.
-To achieve this, we use a family of robust loss functions proposed by Barron~\cite{barron2019cvpr}, which generalizes several popular robust kernels such as Huber, Cauchy, Geman-McClure, Welsh, etc. The key idea is to dynamically tune this generalized loss function automatically based on the current residual distribution so that one can blend between such robust kernels and make the choice a part of the optimization problems.
+To achieve this, we use a family of robust loss functions proposed by Barron~\cite{barron2019cvpr}, which generalizes several popular robust kernels such as Huber, Cauchy, Geman-McClure, Welsch, etc. The key idea is to dynamically tune this generalized loss function automatically based on the current residual distribution so that one can blend between such robust kernels and make the choice a part of the optimization problems.

-The main contribution of this paper is an easy-to-implement approach for dynamically adapting the robust kernels in non-linear least squares (NLS) solvers based on the generalized formulation of Barron~\cite{barron2019cvpr}.
+The main contribution of this paper is an easy-to-implement approach for dynamically adapting the robust kernels in non-linear least squares (NLS) solvers, which builds on top of the generalized formulation of Barron~\cite{barron2019cvpr}.
 We achieve this by estimating a hyper-parameter for a generalized loss function, which controls the shape of the robust kernel.
-This parameter becomes part of the estimation process in an expectation-maximization fashion.
-This allows us to better deal with different outlier distributions compared to a fixed kernel.
+This parameter becomes part of the estimation process and we determine it along with the unknown parameters of the model.
+We extend the usable range of this parameter compared to the formulation of Barron~\cite{barron2019cvpr}.
+This allows us to better deal with a larger set of outlier distributions compared to fixed kernels and to the Barron formulation.
 See \figref{fig:motivation} for a visualization.

 In sum, we make the following key claims.
 Our approach can (i)~perform robust estimation without committing to a fixed kernel beforehand, (ii)~adapt the shape of the kernel to the actual outlier distribution, and (iii)~illustrate the performance on two common example problems, namely ICP and bundle adjustment.